Tribal members and White House reps. announce a 'game changer' for internet access

 PABLO, Mont. - A big milestone for our Montana tribes as the bipartisan Infrastructure Law includes an historic investment in the expansion of high-speed internet in communities, two of them on Confederated Salish and Kootenai Tribal lands and the Blackfeet reservation.

-Representatives from across the nation including the white house, traveled to Pablo today as the CSKT Chamber of Commerce for the milestone.
+Representatives from across the nation including the White House, traveled to Pablo Tuesday as the CSKT Chamber of Commerce for the milestone.

-‘A game changer across our reservations, 'that's how the tribal community members described the 'Internet for all Initiative, ‘to help businesses, schools, and those living on these lands succeed.
+“A game changer across our reservations,” is how the tribal community members described the 'Internet for all Initiative’ to help businesses, schools, and those living on these lands succeed.

 Government agencies such as the Department of Commerce's National Telecommunications and Information Administration, also known as NTIA, are launching new 'high-speed' internet programs to allow more service options, at a low cost.